MiraiRaita/Aidyn-RPG/README.md

 >> Plans for the Future

-I plan to create another, more advanced text-based game within the next three weeks.
+I plan to create another, more advanced text-based game in the next month.
 This next project will build upon the lessons learned here and demonstrate my continued improvement and commitment to my development goals.